Criminal Trespass to Real Property Lawyer Chicago

 What is criminal trespass to real property?

-Is criminal trespass to real property a misdemeanor or felony?
+Is criminal trespass a misdemeanor?

-What if I thought I had permission to be there?
+What if I thought I had permission?

 Can I be arrested for refusing to leave a business?